amitv87/SuperFreezZ/README.md

 Developing SuperFreezZ is and was a lot of effort, which I did in my free time.
 Please donate to show me your support and to boost development.

-Also, I will upload it to the Play Store when I earned €25 through donations (because uploading to the Play Store costs that much)
+At some point I promised here to upload it to the Play Store as soon as I earned 25€ through donations, but now I noticed that they probably won't let me upload it anymore because I am using some outdated APIs.
+But if you donated believing that I'll upload SF to the Play Store, tell me (just create an issue) and I'll try and replace them.
+Sorry for that!

 [<img alt="Donate using Liberapay" src="https://liberapay.com/assets/widgets/donate.svg">](https://liberapay.com/Hocuri/)